 Credit scoring is a statistical method that lenders use to quickly and objectively assess the credit risk of a loan applicant.
 The score is a number that rates the likelihood you will pay back a loan.
 Scores range from 350 (high risk) to 850 (low risk).
 Some factors that may affect your score include, payment history, length of credit history, new credit accounts, inquiries and accounts in use.
 If you have a low credit score – generally mid-600s or below – a mortgage may be more difficult to obtain.
 Your mortgage loan officer can help you determine the best loan for your financial circumstance and answer any questions you have about your credit score.
 To learn more about your credit score and other home financing topics, visit our Home Financing Library.

 Should I put contingencies on my offer?

 With existing home inventories tight, you might be tempted to make an offer without contingencies.
 However, such conditions within your offer protect you against potentially costly unknowns.
 Among the best is making your offer contingent upon a home inspection, which can reveal problems that even the seller doesn’t know about.
 Plus, it can potentially give you the option of either walking away from the deal or renegotiating the price.
 You may also want to make your offer contingent on the home being appraised at or above the sale price; on the sale of your current home or upon your securing a mortgage loan, among other options.
-But keep in mind that in a hot housing market, a seller might accept a lower offer that comes in with only a home inspection contingency or one with no contingencies at all.
+But keep in mind, a seller might accept a lower offer that comes in with only a home inspection contingency or one with no contingencies at all.